nialov/fractopo/README.rst

 |Documentation Status| |PyPI Status| |CI Test| |Conda Test| |Coverage| |Binder| |Zenodo|

-``fractopo`` is a Python library that contains tools for validating and analysing lineament and fracture trace maps (fracture networks).
+``fractopo`` is a Python library/application that contains tools for validating and analysing lineament and fracture trace maps (fracture networks).
 It is targeted at structural geologists working on the characterization of bedrock fractures from outcrops and through remote sensing.
 As it is a ``Python`` library, the use of ``fractopo`` requires prior (``Python``) programming knowledge.

 -  `Full Documentation is hosted on Read the Docs
    <https://fractopo.readthedocs.io/en/latest/index.html#full-documentation>`__